Litigation

 Price v.
 Smith & Wesson (Ontario, Canada)

 In 2019, a class action lawsuit was filed by victims of a mass shooting in Toronto against Smith & Wesson for its design of the gun.
-Malcolm Ruby and other attorneys represent the plaintiffs, with GAGV as foreign legal counsel.
+Malcolm Ruby and other attorneys represent the plaintiffs, with Jonathan Lowy acting as U.S. legal consultant.

 In 2022, the Government of Mexico brought a lawsuit against 5 Arizona gun dealers.
 The case is the first lawsuit alleging RICO claims against the gun industry, and the first by a sovereign country against gun dealers.
 GAGV is co-counsel for Mexico, along with Steve Shadowen of Shadowen PLLC.